 Below are 20 exam-style questions along with answers, detailed explanations, tips, and alternative approaches.
 These questions cover many core topics in the CKA exam (post-February 2025 update).
-Each solution uses the k
+Each solution uses the k alias for kubectl, and where appropriate, alternative commands or methods are provided.
+Use these as practice prompts and adjust them based on your lab environment.

 1. Create a Pod

-Question: Create a Pod named nginx-pod
+Question: Create a Pod named nginx-pod that runs the nginx image.

 Answer: